limzy12/cyber_notes/thm_jr_pen_tester/1b_intro_to_web_hacking.md

 LFI attacks against web applications are often due to a developer's lack of security awareness.
 With PHP, using functions such as `include`, `require`, `include_once`, and `require_once` often lead to vulnerable web applications.
 Here, we focus our discussion around PHP, but it is worth noting that LFI vulnerabilities can also occur in other languages like ASP, JSP, or even Node.js.
 LFI exploits follow the same concepts as path traversal.

+Below, we look at some scenarios of LFI vunlnerability and how we can exploit them.

 ---
 **Scenario 1.**